 If you are dehydrated, start by sipping just a spoonful or two of replacement fluid every 15 minutes.
 When you can hold this down, you can push the time to every ten minutes, and then every five minutes.
 Then very gradually increase the quantity.
 If you do not have an oral rehydration solution on hand, your health care provider may be able to provide a recipe for a reasonable, safe substitute.
 A common recipe is ½ tsp salt, two tbsp sugar, and five cups of water.

 If you were, in fact, bit by the stomach bug, it is wise to speak with your healthcare provider.
 Most "stomach bugs," or gastroenteritis, run their course within 24 to 36 hours, but not until they've caused plenty of discomfort, pain, and even misery.
 You may have a bacterial infection that will require antibiotics, or some other complication that will require medical treatment.
-Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Speak with a health care provider if you: